Kirkby-in-Ashfield: History

 Kirkby Manor dated back to the 13th Century.
 Its owner in 1284 Robert de Stuteville was fined by King Edward I for not attending the Royal summons.
 However, in 1292 Robert clearly forgiven, hosted the king at the manor to a nights stay.

-Tudor times

 Cardinal Thomas Wolsey in 1530, travelled through Sutton in Ashfield having been recalled to London by King Henry VIII, before he stayed at nearby Kirkby Hardwick.

 Charles Cavendish (landowner, born 1553) son of Bess of Hardwick had built a house in 1598 in Kirkby.

-Coal and transport
+Industrial Revolution

 Kirkby-in-Ashfield was once an important centre of coal mining and railways in west Nottinghamshire, with three active coal mines and several railway junctions.
 The former Mansfield and Pinxton Railway from the Erewash Valley Line was joined here by the later Midland Railway line from Nottingham.
 The Great Central Railway main line passed to the south-west side of the town and had a double junction with the Great Northern Railway Leen Valley Extension line to Langwith Junction and the Mansfield Railway to Clipstone.